eclipse-archived/smarthome/docs/sources/index.md

 * [Contributing](development/contributing.md) - Want to contribute your developments to the project?
 Wonderful!
 * [Unit Testing](development/unittesting.md) - We provide a powerful framework for easily writing unit tests for your code.
 Developers are encouraged to make use of it.

-For frequently asked questions around development topics, please refer to the [FAQ section](development/faq.md).
+For frequently asked questions around development of bindings, please refer to the [FAQ section](development/extensions/bindings/faq.md).

 ## Tutorials